Anion Gap (Blood)

 It also tells your provider about alkalosis, when your blood is not acidic enough.

-Acidosis and alkalosis can be life-threatening, so it's important to find the causes
+Acidosis and alkalosis can be life-threatening.
+It's important to find the causes

 and treat them as soon as possible.